Why Dogs Jump

 Some reasons dogs jump:

 First and foremost, jumping is the canine way of saying hello.
-It’s how your dog shows his joy at seeing you, a visitor to the house, or a friendly-looking stranger on the street.
+It’s how your dog shows their joy at seeing you, a visitor to the house, or a friendly-looking stranger on the street.
 It’s not an attempt to dominate you nor is it done out of spite.
-Your dog’s jumping behavior is not rude, it just means he doesn’t know a different way to greet people, and the best cure is to teach him just that.
+Your dog’s jumping behavior is not rude, it just means they don’t know a different way to greet people, and the best cure is to teach them just that.

 Teaching Your Dog Not to Jump…